 I have had the privilege of consulting and working with a number of Canadian retailers and their suppliers, including Canadian Tire, Loblaw Companies Limited and Home Depot Canada.
 The approach and principles that we developed at Canadian Tire have stood the test of time for every one of them.
 It still amazes me but I actually do see former clients continuing to diligently apply the principles we instilled in them 10, or even 15 years ago.

 I am an avid reader and consider myself a life-long student of business and life.
 I read, on average, about 50 books a year on a wide range of topics.
 This helps keep my mind active and bring new and interesting ideas to a project.
 I love to learn, especially to unlearn what most would consider conventional wisdom.
-I enjoy teaching and helping people learn and make successful.
+I enjoy teaching and helping people learn and make change successful.

 In 2006 I coauthored a book, Flowcasting the Retail Supply Chain, that outlines a new approach for managing the retail supply chain.
 This process is currently being adopted and put into practice by some of the world’s largest retailers and CPG manufacturers.